fractal-analytics-platform/fractal-analytics-platform.github.io/docs/tasks_spec.md

 # Fractal Tasks Specification

 Fractal tasks are modular and interoperable processing units that handle data in OME-Zarr containers.
 Each task is an executable that runs on a single OME-Zarr image or a collection of OME-Zarr images.
-In Fractal, we the OME-Zarrs to be processed by giving the tasks the zarr_urls(s), the paths to a given OME-Zarr image on disk or in the cloud.
+In Fractal, we determine the OME-Zarrs to be processed by giving the tasks the zarr_urls(s), the paths to a given OME-Zarr image on disk or in the cloud.
 All tasks load data from an OME-Zarr on disk and store their processing results in an OME-Zarr (the same or a new one) on disk again.
 The parameters and metadata of tasks are described in a [Fractal manifest in json form](#task-list-and-manifest).
 This page contains an overview of the Fractal task specification, the [types of Fractal tasks](#task-types), the [manifest](#task-list-and-manifest) that specifies task metadata as well as their [input](#input-api) & [output](#output-api) API.

 ![Fractal task model](assets/fractal_tasks_model.png)